-Full-disclosure here, I’ve coveted my friends’ Never Summer splits for a while.
+Full disclosure here, I’ve coveted my friends’ Never Summer splits for a while.
 US-made, Colorado-made, whatever, my interest has more to do with what I can only guess is the “elastomeric underfoot stabilizers”.
 Working in concert with an encyclopedia-worth of other tech and comfort features; There are no heated seats, but the dampening effect underfoot on the downhill, and the rocker profile when climbing, are design considerations you can actually feel doing what they’re supposed to.
 I’d probably switch out the Chinese hooks for K-clips, but would be hard-pressed to mod anything else.
 Never Summer altered the industry with multiyear warranties, and they stand behind a dang good product.
+Never Summer Prospector Review

 Lib Tech Travis Rice Splitboard HP

 Aside from producing some of the best boards in the world, Mervin Manufacturing also has some of the best infographics.
 Horses flying aeroplanes?
 Awesome.
 Since you’re looking for a splitboard that features industry-leading ecological construction, proven technological performance (Magne-Traction, etc).
 Combined with an established reputation as a multi-year production model.
 The Lib Tech T. Rice this is a board you’ll want to check out.
 Made in the USA and with an obvious connection between Travis and Wyoming.
 Also expect to see this Parillo-spiced top-sheet on skin-tracks throughout the region.
 Lib Tech Travis Rice Splitboard Review